SeamlessDistribution/SeamlessDistribution.github.io/merchant/externalservices/index.md

 * calling **sendInvoice**, with appropriate invoice information.
 Refer to the **sendInvoice** request in the <a href="/merchant/reference/api.html">API</a> section.

 * calling **getPaymentStatus** and receiving status PAID, to ensure that SEQR backend can confirm that your system is aware of the payment being successful.
 Refer to the **getPaymentStatus** request in the <a href="/merchant/reference/api.html">API</a> section.

+### Verify your integration

+To verify that your integration works you can sign up to SEQR servers and run validation tests. [contact](/contact) Seamless for login credentials.

 ### Go live!